 2. A project to educate Anchorage elementary school children on healthy eating and exercise:

 Population Setting Problem to be addressed

-Goal: Elementary school children within the Anchorage are aware of the effects of obesity.
+Goal: Elementary within the are aware of the effects of

+Goal. school children Anchorage obesity.

 School District

-Example: Logic Model Table (from a child abuse reduction project)
+SAMPLE: Logic Model (from a child abuse reduction project)

 APPLICANT AGENCY: Loving Arms